TOAST-DOCS/TOAST-Cloud/zh/nhncloud-sdk/iap-android.md

 ### IapPurchaseResult

-* An object that Includes purchase result and purchase information.
+* An object that includes purchase results and purchase information.

 ```java
 /* IapPurchaseResult.java */